 MailerLite is affordable email marketing software.
-The company was founded in 2005 and has grown to have 800,000 companies use MailerLite each month.
+The company was founded in 2005 and has grown impressively.
+Over 800,000 companies use MailerLite each month.
 So they are very popular, but is MailerLite the best email marketing service for you?

 MailerLite Email Marketing Software Review